Mosifra/Mosifra-API/README.md

 The backend for Mosifra can be run either using a **Nix Flake** or with a manually installed Rust toolchain.

+## Requirement

+You'll need an environment file containing the hash for the jwt and the secret for Rocket.

 ## Using Nix Flake

 The provided flake sets up all the necessary dependencies, including: